 - Kilkenny County Council progressively embeds the Public Sector Duty in its current management, policy development and service delivery processes. - The Public Sector Duty is set out in Section 42 of the Irish Human Rights and Equality Commission Act, 2014.
-Section 42 requires a public body, in the performance of its functions, to have regard to the need to eliminate discrimination, promote equality of opportunity and treatment of its staff and the persons to whom it provides services and protect human rights of its members, staff and the persons to whom it provides services. - Public bodies are required to set out, in a manner that is accessible to the public in its strategic plan, an assessment of the human rights and equality issues it believes to be relevant to its functions and purpose and the existing or proposed policies, plans and actions to address those issues.
-Furthermore, public bodies are required to report annually on developments and achievements in that regard in its annual report in a manner that is accessible to the public.

-• Kilkenny County Council acknowledges the commonality of purpose stated in both the "Duty" and Gender Pay Gap reporting requirements and the publication of this report serves to underline and support the three-step approach advocated by the IHREC i.e., Assess, Address and Report.
+Section 42 requires a public body, in the performance of its functions, to have regard to the need to eliminate discrimination, promote equality of opportunity and treatment of its staff and the persons to whom it provides services and protect human rights of its members, staff and the persons to whom it provides services. - Public bodies are required to set out in a manner that is accessible to the public in its strategic plan an assessment of the human rights and equality issues it believes to be relevant to its functions and purpose and the existing or proposed policies, plans and actions to address those issues.
+Furthermore, public bodies are required to report annually on developments and achievements in that regard in its annual report in a manner that is accessible to the public. - Kilkenny County Council acknowledges the commonality of purpose stated in both the "Duty" and Gender Pay Gap reporting requirements and the publication of this report serves to underline and support the three-step approach advocated by the IHREC i.e., Assess, Address and Report.

-5.9 Women in leadership
+Women in leadership

-- Our Senior Management Team has gender balance 50% Male and 50% Female. - We aim to continue to work on developing Women in Leadership programmes.
+Our Senior Management Team comprises the following gender balance 60% Male and 40% Female and we aim to work on developing Women in Leadership programmes.

-5.10 Data collection and evidence-based policy development
+Data collection and evidence-based policy development

-• We welcome the opportunity to report on our gender pay gap and have worked collaboratively across the sector to provide a standard and consistent approach to reporting.
-We will work with the Local Government Management Association and our colleagues in other local authorities to share learnings and best practice for future years.
+We welcome the opportunity to report on our gender pay gap and have worked collaboratively across the sector to provide a standard and consistent approach to reporting.
+We will work with the LGMA and our colleagues in other local authorities to share learnings and best practice.